A signal from outer space

 How does the world look like for our AI?
 To understand it a little better, we have to delve into one of its sensors, the Bluetooth radio!

 The Crownstones receive Bluetooth Low Energy (BLE) messages on a frequency of 2.4 GHz.
 This is the same frequency as WiFi (although nowadays you also have 5 GHz routers).
 To snoop up BLE messages we use the so-called Ubertooth.
-We namely encountered strange behavior in the arrival frequency of BLE messages from Crownstones configured as Eddystones (Google beacon) versus the ones configured as full Crownstones.
+We namely encountered strange behavior in the arrival frequency of BLE messages from Crownstones configured as Eddystones (Google beacons) versus the ones configured as full Crownstones.
 So, Ubertooth to the rescue!
 Let’s see how these things communicate!

 Regretfully, the Ubertooth hardware is a little bit dated and we saw even more messages dropped or malformed in wireshark.
 It took a while before we realized we were looking at malformations not so much due to problems on a wireless level, but on a USB connection level!